 Carrot Fennel Soup

-Adapted from Kim O’Donnel’s The Meat Lover’s Meatless Celebrations
+I adapted this recipe for carrot fennel soup from Kim O’Donnel’s The Meat Lover’s Meatless Celebrations

 My neighbor is an investment advisor and each month we receive his firm’s newsletter with various articles celebrating “life in America”.
 I found this recipe in the most recent edition.